Does therapy work for everybody?

 Therapy can be offered on a short or long term basis.
 The number of sessions depends on what your individual needs are and what you are hoping to gain from therapy.
 This is something we will discuss and work out together based on our initial consultation, and will be continually assessed throughout the therapeutic process.

-The fee for ongoing appointments is £45 per session for individuals and £60 per session for couples/EMDR.
+The fee for individual sessions/EMDR is £60 per session for individuals and £65 per session for couples.
 I work both short term and long term with clients.
 Sessions are payable at the end of each session by cash or prior to sessions via bank transfer.

 Sessions normally take place on the same day and at the same time each week.
 Sessions for individuals last for 50 minutes and for couples for 60 minutes.
 Longer sessions can be arranged.